missionpinball/mpf-docs/install/mac.rst

 .. code-block:: console

-   pip3 install --upgrade --pre mpf mpf-mc
+   pip3 install --upgrade --pre mpf[all] mpf-mc

 The prereleases will have "dev" in their version number to indicate that they are under development.

 .. code-block:: console

    $ mpf --version
-   MPF v0.54.0.dev3
+   MPF v0.56.0.dev3

 If you want to switch from the development build back to the stable release, uninstall and run the install command without ``--pre``.